toddeTV/zlig/README.md

 Honorable mentions to people and projects that helped this project:

-- [Franka Schlösser](https://github.com/saknarf) helped with the project.
-Thank you <3
 - [Andreas Fehn](https://github.com/fehnomenal) helped with the project.
 Thank you <3

 Used services, dependencies and materials - besides the ones in `./package.json`: